 The North Atlantic Treaty Organisation (NATO) is a security alliance of 29 North American and European states, established by the North Atlantic Treaty in 1949.
 NATO’s fundamental role is to protect the freedom and security of its member states.
 More information is available on the NATO website.

-The Parliamentary Assembly on NATO has 266 delegates from Parliaments of the 29 NATO member states.
-The Assembly’s principal objective is to facilitate mutual understanding between Parliamentarians from Alliance countries and promote debate on key security challenges.
+The NATO Parliamentary Assembly has 266 delegates from parliaments of the 29 NATO member states.
+The Assembly’s principal objective is to facilitate mutual understanding between parliamentarians from NATO countries and promote debate on key security challenges.